sea-krevetka/my-silly-python-projects/Chasm minesweeper/README.md

 ## How to use the bot:
 1. Run the program
-2. The bot will suggest the next digging hole in the format (row, column)
+2. The bot will suggest the next digging squares in the format (row, column)
 3. Enter what you found in this hole:
    - space - empty hole
    - C - cabbage
-   - P - potatoes
+   - P - potatoe
    - I - iron ore
-   - X - Powder keg (game ends)
+   - X - bomb (game ends)
-   - T - Chest (win!)
+   - T - chest (win!)
 4. The bot analyzes the information and suggests the next hole